qubic/docs/docs/developers/smart-contracts/smart-contract/data-types.md

 ## Id

-To respersent user public key we can use the `id` data type
+To respersent user public key we can use the `id` data type, which consists of 256 bits

 ```cpp
 id user1 = id(1,2,3,4);